ncschroeder/LeetCode-Problems/Linked_List_Cycle.md

     while (curNode != null) {
         /*
         Check if there are any nodes before curNode that are referentially equal to curNode.
         If there are then that means that curNode is on its 2nd loop of a cycle.

-        Non-null assertions will be done on nodes before curNode or equal to curNode.
+        Non-null assertions (!!s) will be done on nodes before curNode or equal to curNode.
         */

         var nodeToCheck: ListNode = head!!